-Today, there are many reasons parents want to know whether they’re expecting a boy or a girl.
+Today, there are many reasons during pregnancy parents want to know whether they’re expecting a boy or a girl.
 Some might want to decorate the child’s room with decorations that match the gender.
-Others want to buy suitable clothes in pinks or blues.
-Perhaps knowing the gender will help them to start establishing a bond with the child, or maybe they’re more concerned with keeping in control of the situation.
+Others want to buy suitable clothes in pinks or blues, or narrow down their baby name choices.
+Perhaps knowing the gender will help them to start establishing a bond with the child, even in utero. or maybe they’re more concerned with keeping in control of the situation.

-In a world where everything’s instantly available with one click of the smartphone, there aren’t many things we have to leave to chance, so it’s no wonder many expectant parents don’t want to be surprised after nine months.
+In a world where everything’s instantly available with one click of the smartphone, there aren’t many things we have to leave to chance, so it’s no wonder many expectant parents don’t want to be surprised after nine months of pregnancy.

 How can you see the sex of the baby?

 Some expectant parents, especially those with high risk pregnancies, can find out the child’s gender around the 10th week through a blood test called noninvasive prenatal testing (NIPT).
 This is different than amniocentesis, which also can test for a chromosomal abnormality.

 Traditional ultrasounds aren’t able to identify the baby’s sex until around weeks 16-20, but if the baby’s not in a good position, it’s hard to tell if you’re having a boy or girl.
 Today, a gynecologist or ultrasound technician will usually tell the mother the sex of her child during a sonogram.
 If the parents don’t want to know the baby’s sex until it’s born, let your doctor know!

-This is also the time when women first begin to notice the baby moving, and when many start to develop a close bond with their baby.
+This is also the time when pregnant women first begin to notice the baby moving, and when many start to develop a close bond with their baby.
 They might feel that the way the baby moves is a reaction to their own behavior.
-The baby’s sleep phases are shorter and the mother’s body is less restricted when lying, so nighttime is a time you might feel your budding soccer star kicking inside.
+The baby’s sleep phases are shorter and the mother’s body is less restricted when lying, so nighttime is when you might feel your budding soccer star kicking inside your pregnant belly.
 Stroking the abdominal wall can have a calming effect on the child and also intensify the mother-child bond.